A love story

 By buing a Harp·E you help them on their journey to becoming fully employable in the regular job market.

-They sort and assemble the various options and package the Harp·E in an all-cardboard, recycled material packaging and then bring it to the shipping company right next door.
+They sort and assemble the various options and package the Harp·E in recycled material packaging and then bring it to the shipping company right next door.